 April's full moon is traditionally called the Pink Moon.
 The name is slightly misleading: The surface of the moon itself won't take on a rosy hue.
-This lunar event earns its name because this month's full moon tends to coincide with the blooming of flowers called wild ground phlox, known as “moss pink" for their warm color, according to the Old Farmer's Almanac.
+This lunar event earns its name because this month's full moon tends to coincide with the blooming of flowers called wild ground phlox, known as “moss pink" for their warm colour, according to the Old Farmer's Almanac.

 This Pink Moon is also a supermoon, which is when the moon is full at its perigee — a.k.a. the point in its orbit when it’s closest to Earth, making it appear bigger and brighter than regular full moons.
 "As the second super full moon in a row, its powers will be felt very strongly due to its closer proximity than a regular full moon," Narayana Montúfar, senior astrologer at Astrology.com and Horoscope.com, tells Refinery29.

 "Happening in the relationship-oriented sign of Libra, this full moon will see us focusing on the harmony within certain relationships as we strive the find the perfect balance between what we give to others with what we do for ourselves," Montúfar explains.
 "After all, this sun-moon polarity is all about balancing autonomy and self-assertion (Aries) with compromise and cooperation (Libra)."

 Striking the right note might come with some bumps in the road, though.
 "This luminary will force us to come face to face with some hard realities in life regarding love, money, and relationships," says astrologer Lisa Stardust.
 "Lies will be exposed and truths revealed, clandestine relationships will be open, and we will be forced to make decisions about whether or not we feel valued by others."